jordvaug/Trym/README.md

 4. Testing can be run using the command: “pytest” in the root directory in a powershell terminal.
 5. To test the react frontend navigate to the client folder and run command: npm test
 6. To run the postman test, install postman, and then click the link in the github readme.
 It will show tests for all CRUD endpoints and pass/fail tests for each.
 7. The Django backend is written using Django admin, so the API can be interacted with through that framework.
-With the server running navigate to: http://localhost:8000/admin and sign in with the credential at the bottom of this page.
+With the server running navigate to: http://localhost:8000/admin and sign in with the credentials provided.
 8. Backend documentation can be found at: http://localhost:8000/admin/docs